nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 ### Method overview

 The GATK variant calling method we used in Part 3 simply generated variant calls per sample.
-That's fine if you only want to look at the variants from each sample in isolation, but that only yields limited information.
+That's fine if you only want to look at the variants from each sample in isolation, but that yields limited information.
 It's often more interesting to look at variant calls differ across multiple samples, and to do so, GATK offers an alternative method called joint variant calling, which we demonstrate here.

 Joint variant calling involves generating a special kind of variant output called GVCF (for Genomic VCF) for each sample, then combining the GVCF data from all the samples and finally, running a 'joint genotyping' statistical analysis.